root-project/web/manual/roofit/index.md

    RooAbsReal* nll = pdf.createNLL(data);
 {% endhighlight %}

-The likelihood function behaves like a regular RooFit function and can be plotted the same way probability density functions:
+The likelihood function behaves like a regular RooFit function and can be drawn in the same way as PDFs

 {% highlight C++ %}
    RooPlot* frame = myparam.frame();
    nll->plotOn(frame);
 {% endhighlight %}

-Since likelihood evaluations are potentially time-consuming, RooFit facilitates calculation of likelihood in parallel on multiple processes.
+Since likelihood evaluations are potentially time-consuming, RooFit allows likelihood to be calculated in parallel on multiple processes.
 This parallelization process is transparent to the user.
-To request parallel calculation on 8 processors (on the same host), construct the likelihood function as follows
+To request parallel computation on 8 processors (on the same host), construct the likelihood function as follows:

 {% highlight C++ %}
    RooAbsReal* nll = pdf.createNLL(data, NumCPU(8)) ;
 {% endhighlight %}

-You can also construct along similar lines the profile likelihood, which is the likelihood minimized w.r.t. the nuisance parameters, i.e for a likelihood `L(p,q)` where `p` is a parameter of interest and `q` is a nuisance parameter, the value of the profile likelihood `PL(p)` is the value of `L(p,q)` at the value of `q` where `L(p,q)` is lowest.
+You can also similarly construct the profile likelihood, which is the likelihood minimized taking into account the nuisance parameters, this is, for a likelihood `L(p,q)` where `p` is a parameter of interest and `q` is a nuisance parameter, the value of the profile likelihood `PL(p)` is the value of `L(p,q)` at the value of `q` where `L(p,q)` is lowest.
 A profile likelihood is construct as follows:

 {% highlight C++ %}
    RooAbsReal* pll = nll->createProfile(<paramOfInterest>);